Absolute Quantitation

 [7]:

-retention_time scale skew amplitude area peak_id compound concentration unit true_conc_mM
+retention_time scale skew amplitude area signal_maximum peak_id compound concentration unit true_conc_mM

 It looks like it’s in good agreement!
 We can confirm this by plotting the measured value versus the true value.
 If in agreement, everything should fall on the identity line.